Recommanded with VSCode and new projects

 Creating a new project

-To create a new project, you can run the following command:
+To create a new project, you have different options:

 mox init my_project --force